anphipolito/sdamerdji.github.io/_research/formalizing-ideals.md

 As it turns out, [ideals are useful for cryptography](https://en.wikipedia.org/wiki/Ideal_lattice) and, in the context of a cryptographic verification project, we are interested in showing that the structure $(\mathfrak{J}, +, \cdot)$ is a semi-ring.

-Here, the $+$ and $\cdot$ operators are not the usual addition and multiplication, but rather operations on sets.
-Lets take a look at the definition and formalization of multiplication for ideals.
+Here, the $+$ and $\cdot$ operators are not the usual addition and multiplication, but rather operations on the ideals themselves (which are sets).

 ## Formalizing Multiplication for Ideals

-We will demonstrate the formalization process by examining the following definition and an accompanying lemma:
+We will demonstrate the formalization process by examining the following definition of multiplication of ideals and an accompanying lemma:

 >Let $\mathfrak{a}$ and $\mathfrak{b}$ be two ideals of $R$.
 Then, the product of $\mathfrak{a}$ and $\mathfrak{b}$, written $\mathfrak{a} \cdot \mathfrak{b}$ or $\mathfrak{a} \mathfrak{b}$, is defined as:
 >